Policy and Procedure Name:

 onset of the date of loss.

-worker has previously been granted a %PP award for the same body part, claims
+previously been granted a %PP award for the same body part, claims staff shall

-staff shall send for a PFR or IME and use the specific question requesting the DEP
+send for a PFR or IME and use the specific question requesting the DEP physician

-physician to explain what portion of the %PP award is encompassed by the
+to explain what portion of the %PP award is encompassed by the scheduled loss and

-shall discuss with the nurse situations where it is alleged that the loss of
+staff shall discuss with the nurse situations where it is alleged that the loss

 medical specialty to consult to appropriately address the issue.